iaincollins/icarus/README.md

 * [Go Lang](https://golang.org/) to build the Win32 app (ICARUS Terminal)
 * [Node.js](https://nodejs.org/en/download/)  to build the socket service (ICARUS Service) and React UI
-* [NSIS (Nullsoft Scriptable Install System)](https://nsis.sourceforge.io/) to build the Windows installer (can install with `winget install NSIS.NSIS`)
+* [NSIS](https://nsis.sourceforge.io/) to build the Windows installer (can install with `winget install NSIS.NSIS`)

 You may also need the following dependancies, depending on the build steps you wish to run (e.g. if you are building assets):

 * [Python 3](https://www.python.org/downloads/) for building assets and binaries
 * [Visual Studio](https://visualstudio.microsoft.com/downloads/) or MS Build Tools with "Desktop development with C++" for working with Windows APIs

-Currently Elite Dangerous is only offically supported on Windows (and consoles) however you can build and run the core cross platform on Windows, Mac and Linux.
+Currently Elite Dangerous is only offically supported on Windows however you can build and run the core cross platform on Windows, Mac and Linux.
 ICARUS Terminal does not currently support integration with console platforms (XBox and PlayStation) as they use a different implementation of the API.
+As the console version of Elite Dangerous is now in maintenance mode (as of March 2022) plans to support the console releases have been deprioritized.

 ### Building on Windows